nikhil-x-gupta/visual-ai/publish/README.md

 Start with reviewing Makefile for targets.

+### Setup ENVIRONMENT variables.
+See Register directory for all the ENVIRONMENT variables. `All of them` apply here as well.
+Create a file `APP_ENV` and source them before startting to build and publish the services.

-Build and publish images to docker and services to exchange.
-Can be executed again and again.
+### Build and publish images to docker and services to IEAM exchange.

     make